P. Bhanumathi: Philanthropy

 She was an eminent social worker who was closely associated with a number of Social Service Organizations.
 She was the founder member and treasurer of Madras branch of Altrusa International Inc., Chicago for lifelong starting from 1963.
 She was a life member of the 'Red Cross Society'.
-She established an educational institution named as "Dr. Bhanumathi Ramakrishna Matriculation School" at Saligramam, Chennai providing free education to the poor.
+She established an educational institution named as 'Dr. Bhanumathi Ramakrishna Matriculation School' at Saligramam, Chennai providing free education to the poor.

 Personal life

-During the shooting of the film Krishna Prema (1943), she met P. S. Ramakrishna Rao (1918–1986), an assistant director for that film.
+During the shooting of the film Krishna Prema (1943), she met P. S. Ramakrishna Rao (1918–1986), an assistant director of that film.
+So, it all started with 'Krishna Prema' and ended as 'Ramakrishna Prema'.
+Bhanumathi fell in love with him and married him against her parents’ wishes.
+The couple married on 8 August 1943 and have one son, Bharani.
+This celebrity couple was one of the most 'stable' and happy couple from Indian cinema industry.
 He was a film producer, director and editor of Telugu and Tamil Films.
-The couple married on 8 August 1943 and have one son, Bharani.
-Later they launched a popular production company, Bharani Pictures on their son's name.
+Later they launched a popular production company, Bharani Pictures on their son's name and Bharani Studios.
+She settled in Chennai and lived there for the rest of her life.
 She died at the age of 80 years in Chennai.
+There is a street named after Bhanumathi Ramakrishna in Chennai.
+It is called 'Bhanumathi Ramakrishna Road' in Saligramam.